RaghavPeri/ai-mvp-portfolio/README.md

 Welcome to my personal AI Product Management portfolio.
 This repo contains multiple working AI MVPs that solve real-world problems using machine learning, NLP, embeddings, and generative AI workflows.

 Each MVP was built hands-on using tools like Google Colab, OpenAI, Google Apps Script, Python, and Streamlit — with product thinking baked in.
-Use cases span personalization, classification, predictive analytics, and resume/job matching.
+Use cases span personalization, classification, predictive analytics, **model fairness**, **explainability**, and resume/job matching — all aligned to real stakeholder needs across industries like retail, finance, legal, and healthcare.

 ---